Get the BSD device name of the network interface

 tcpdump -s 0 -n -e -x -vvv -r ~/Desktop/DumpFile01.pcap

-- To capture additional packet traces, modify the Terminal command to increment the number of the saved file (DumpFile02.pcap, DumpFile03.pcap, and so on).
+- To capture additional packet traces, modify the Terminal command to increment the number of the saved file (such as DumpFile02.pcap and DumpFile03.pcap).

 When troubleshooting the connection between an AirPort Base Station and a broadband modem, restart the base station and capture its interactions with the Internet service provider while it starts up.
 You can restart the base station using AirPort Utility, or by briefly unplugging it from power.
 While testing, it's best if the base station, modem, and capturing computer are connected to an Ethernet hub, not a switch.
 You should also manually assign the capturing computer's IP address so that it doesn't take the DHCP lease that the base station needs (a 169.254.x.x address should suffice).